 Generally though, if your horse is deliberately taking their fly mask off, it’s probably like wearing a pair of sun glasses which are pinching your head and giving you a headache.
 Or maybe clothes that are too tight or warm for the summer air.
-Take a good look at the mask… Is it padded?
-Elasticated?
-Is the mesh thick or going to cause them to over-heat?
-How close is it to their eyes?
+Take a good look at it.
+Is it padded?
+Is it elasticated?
+Is the mesh thick or going to cause them to over-heat.
+Is it sitting close to their eyes?
 Any of these reasons and more are likely to give your horse just enough ammo to say no thanks to the lovely new fly mask you bought them!

 Best Fly Masks for horses who like to take them off:

 For these types of horses, of course considering comfort goes a long way.
 But the other thing to consider is how much is on their face.
 Fly masks with little on them (i.e. no ears or nosepiece) tend to go down well with these types.
 Take the Field Relief Midi without ears for example.
 Every effort to ensure the comfort has gone into this horse fly mask and it also designed quite short and sits quite high on the face – almost like a pair of sunglasses (comfortable ones)!
 The less there is to cause irritation, the more likely the mask is going to be on at the end of the day.